Phase 1 - Land Acquisition

 How many green burial cemeteries are there?

-As of August of 2023, there were 419 green burial cemeteries in the US.
-323 of these are hybrid, 73 are natural and 23 are conservation.
+As of December 2025, there were 507 green burial cemeteries in the US.
+386 of these are hybrid, 98 are natural and 23 are conservation.
 This is incredible growth from just a few years ago.
 See the graphic below:

 Can some cremated ashes be buried with me?